owen282000/Feyenoord-News-Dashboard/docs/Setup_RaspberryPI.md

 3. **Add to Cron**

-    To ensure these scripts run at boot, add them to your crontab:
+    To ensure these scripts run at boot, add them to your bash_profile:

     ```bash
-    crontab -e
+    vi ~/.bash_profile
     ```

     Add the following line to run the start script at reboot:

     ```
-    @reboot /bin/bash /home/$(whoami)/start_dashboard.sh
+    ~/start_dashboard.sh
     ```

 4. **Running the Dashboard**